xiaohan2012/graph-event-detection/diary.md

   - variance-dij better than variance along
   - greedy is still the best
   - precision down and recall up is more expected than the previous experiment(with few noise)

+Day 3:

+- crawling tweets: tried to finalize it
+- cleared misconception on pagerank and run enron data
+- printed the result for new synthetic experiment data

+Plan:

+- PCST algorithm
+- experiment on twitter data
+- check if similarity measure or document representation is good

 TODO:

 - noise fraction experiment